wishonia/wishonia/public/docs/roadmap/positron-network/human-ai-cooperation.md

+---
+slug: human-ai-cooperation
+name: 'Human-AI Synergy: Enhancing the Positron Network via GitHub'
+featuredImage: /docs/roadmap/positron-network/human-ai-cooperation.jpg
+description: >-
+  Explore how the Positron Network leverages human-AI collaboration using GitHub for issue tracking and pull requests to maximize efficiency and ethical decision-making.
+Learn about the role of SCRUM meetings, sprint planning, and task outsourcing in this innovative workflow.
+---
 # Mechanism for Human-AI Cooperation

 Given the limitations of current AI technology, it's important to consider how humans and AI can work together to achieve the Positron Network's mission.
 This human-AI cooperation mechanism is designed to leverage the strengths of both humans and AI, while mitigating their weaknesses.